 While mixers used in the kitchen all swivel, the “swivel spout” refers to a wall spout that can be moved perpendicular to the wall.
 This is very practical for laundry applications when unobstructed access to the tub is needed.
 It also has it’s benefits for bath spouts when there is a risk of children falling and striking a fixed, protruding spout, or if two people want to simultaneously use the tub and need to move the spout out of the way.

 Pull-Out is an optional feature in all kitchen taps.
 The end of the spout can be pulled away from the rest of the spout and is attached by a flexible hose.
 Once released, the end retracts back to its original position.
 This is particularly useful for washing food and rinsing down the sink.
-The flexible hose will deteriorate and should be replaced every 5 years.
+The flexible hose will deteriorate and our experienced new home designers in Newcastle advise this should be replaced every 5 years.
 NB: Farmhouse taps are a non-retractable version of this tap.

 A filter tap is usually a separate additional product to the primary kitchen tap & spout.
 It is often fitted in the corner of the sink and delivers drinking water through a filtration unit under the counter.
 It should be noted there are limited integrated filter options in the primary tap.